Property Division/Equitable Distribution In Florida Divorce

-In a Florida divorce, “marital property” will be equitably divided between you and your spouse when your marriage is dissolved.
-While there is a legal presumption that “equitable” means “equal”, there are instances when a disproportionate distribution favoring one party or the other, may be more fair.
-Under equitable distribution, you will end up with a post-divorce estate of similar value to your spouse’s rather than a joint owner of each asset.
+In a Florida divorce, “marital property” will be equitably distributed between you and your spouse when your marriage is dissolved.
+While the Court must begin with the premise that the distribution should be equal, there are instances when an unequal distribution favoring one party or the other may be more equitable.
+As part of equitable distribution, you will likely end up with a post-divorce marital estate of similar value to your spouse’s post-divorce marital estate rather than a joint owner of each asset.

-Harris, Hunt & Derr, P.A.'s divorce attorneys have significant experience with cases involving complex asset division.
-With offices in Tampa and St. Petersburg, work with clients throughout the Tampa Bay area.
-We welcome you to call us at (813) 223-5421 (Tampa) or (727) 310-3017 (St. Pete) to schedule a consultation about a Florida divorce matter.
+Harris, Hunt & Derr, P.A.’s divorce attorneys have substantial experience with cases involving complex asset division.
+With offices in Tampa and St. Petersburg, we work with clients throughout the Tampa Bay area.
+We welcome you to call us at 813-223-5421 (Tampa) or 727-310-3017 (St. Pete) to schedule a consultation about a Florida divorce matter.
 You may also contact us online.